 Information on how to resolve a noise or nuisance problem, including advice for builders and the law.

-Construction sitesAs of 1 October 2016 all new developments are subject to the Royal Borough’s Code of Construction Practice on minimising noise, vibration and dust.
+Construction sitesAs of 1 April 2019 all new developments are subject to the Royal Borough’s revised Code of Construction Practice.

 Earls Court RedevelopmentResidents will be aware of the redevelopment of the Earls Court site.
 It is unavoidable that the demolition and construction work will affect local residents.
 However, the Council wishes to ensure that the impact from the development is minimised as much as possible.